 Takinori Rose Festival Autumn 2023

 The garden opens once again for about 11 days at the end of October so you can view Autumn roses.
-The dates for 2023 are not yet available.
-In 2022 it was from Thursday October 20th to Monday October 31st.
-The garden opens between 9 am and 3 pm during this period.
+The Autumn Rose Festival is are generally on from October 20th to October 31st.
+Just like in spring, the garden is completely closed off outside of those dates.
+The garden opens between 9 am and 3 pm during the Autumn Rose Festival period.
+There is no charge into the garden for the Autumn Rose Festival, you only have to pay in in spring.
+The official Autumn Rose Festival page for 2023.

 In the area